darwinbeing/HPServerPSUHack/README.md

 The output voltage of the CT amplified is divided down to 5V and fed into the MCU(PIC16F883).
 Adding a resistor in parallel across the 8.2k（labeled '8201') resistor can reduce the maximum output current.
 A more effective approach would be to measure the voltage at OC_DET along with the actual output voltage of amplifier, and calculate the appropriate divider ratio.
 Shorting the 8.2k resistor would cap the maximum output current at around 30A.
 The current flowing through the CT(Current Transformer) is transformed into a voltage signal and subsequently amplified using an amplifier.
-The amplified voltage is directly proportional to the output current.
+The amplified voltage is directly proportional to the output current $`V=\frac{I}{10}`$.
-$$V=\frac{I}{10}$$

 ### PL30 PICO Watt Meter
 ![alt text][image28]